 Some of my favourite places to eat in Sorrento were L’Antica Trattoria for a sophisticated take on local specialities, Inn Bufalito for fantastic mozzarella dishes and Cafè Latino for its great wine list and candlelit garden of lemon and orange trees.
 And don’t forget ice cream – there are gelateria scattered across town or you can learn to make your own gelato at Gelateria Davide.

 Down a limoncello

-Lemons are big business around Sorrento.
-They grow in pots or gardens wherever there’s space in the town as well as in huge netted orchards on the outskirts, and there’s even a local variety of giant lemons here that are the size of a grapefruit.
-You can find them made into soaps and bath oils, but their most famous use is in the limoncello liqueur, whose bright yellow bottles fill the shops in Sorrento.
-Made by soaking lemon peel in alcohol, limoncello is usually served chilled as a digestif after dinner, and at about 32% alcohol it has a bit of a kick.
-If the real deal is a bit much you can also find a gentler limoncello flavoured gelato.
+Lemons are big business in Sorrento.
+They grow in pots or gardens wherever there’s space as well as in huge netted orchards on the outskirts.
+There’s even a local variety of giant lemons which are the size of a grapefruit.
+Thes lemons are made into soaps and bath oils, but their most famous use is in limoncello liqueur, whose bright yellow bottles fill the shops in Sorrento.

 Take a day trip

 The Bay of Naples has so much to see, and Sorrento’s prime location right in the middle of it all make it a great place to get out and explore the region on day trips.
 To the north there are the archaeological sites at the buried Roman cities of Pompeii and Herculaneum, or you can climb up to the crater of Mount Vesuvius – the volcano which destroyed them.